1jour1vin

 About the estate:

 World-renowned for its opulence and consistency, this Pauillac Fifth Growth has been owned by the Cazes family since the 1930s and has gained widespread acclaim since Jean-Michel Cazes took over its management in 1973.
 Following the successful handover from Jean-Michel to his son Jean-Charles, the estate has maintained all its vigor and vitality in recent vintages, retaining its depth while gaining precision in its tannins.
 The château produces an increasingly stylish dry white Bordeaux, though we still await a more precise wine for the second label, Écho.
-A new fermentation cellar is under construction, and it promises to be monumental, as the estate must hold its own in a highly competitive world!
+A new wine-making facility is under construction, and it promises to be monumental, as the estate must hold its own in a highly competitive world!

 Hachette Wine Guide